 Ahtopol is the southernmost city on the Bulgarian Black Sea Coast, located at the foot of the Strandzha Mountain.
 It is suitable for a quiet and peaceful holiday at sea, together with sightseeing of historical and natural landmarks.
 Inevitably, walking along the seafront promenade with the fishing pier, the lighthouse and the high rocky shores create dear memories in every visitor, that provokes a desire of returning.

-Ahtopol – map, landmarks and beach
+The best things to do in Ahtopol – map, landmarks and beach

 Ahtopol is 77 km south of the regional city Burgas and 14 km south of Tsarevo.